-Lou finally returns with some firewood, eyes peeled out and round.
-Like she’s seen a few sand ghosts.
-The crew make her go out and get more.
+Lou returns with firewood.
+Not enough, the crew says.
+They make her go out and get more.

 We need a couple of extras for our night scene.
-I enlist a crew member and Lou, bribing them with extra money.
-I think Lou agrees because it’s better than walking around in the dark, picking firewood.
+I take Lou off firewood duty, enlist her and a crew member to go on camera, bribing them with extra money.
 I’m glad they accept.
 There was no Plan B if they hadn’t.

-The scene is fun and light, a party really, totally improv-ed, providing a nice respite from the gun slinging and incendiary problems and fear of the dark and near disasters of the day.
+The scene is fun and light, a party really, totally improv-ed, providing a nice respite from the gun slinging and incendiary problems and near disasters of the day.

 Finally, we wrap and start moving equipment to the cars.